The IPC’s update on coronavirus disease (COVID-19) – 10/12/2020

 World Health Organisation update

-According to World Health Organisation’s (WHO’s) latest Daily Situation Dashboard on 28 May 2020 14:51 CEST, the number of confirmed worldwide cases has risen to nearly 5.6 million.
-The USA, Brazil, Russia and the United Kingdom account for nearly half of global cases.
-John Hopkins University of Medicine is reporting that nearly 2.4 million people have fully recovered.
+According to WHO’s latest Daily Situation Dashboard on 10 December 2020 09:54 CEST, the number of confirmed worldwide cases has risen to over 68 million and there have been over 1.55 million deaths.
+John Hopkins University of Medicine is reporting that over 44 million people have recovered.

 WHO’s WhatsApp messaging service

 WHO’s WhatsApp messaging service is providing the latest news and information on coronavirus in seven languages: Arabic, English, French, Hindi, Italian, Portuguese and Spanish.